 Customizing the user’s session

+The client will not be redirected to the agent before the scripts have completed.
 If background execution is desired, place the command to be run in the background and make sure all file descriptors are closed.
-Here’s an example on how to execute a script in the background.
+For example:

 /opt/thinlinc/sbin/tl-limit-printers < /dev/null > /dev/null 2>&1 &